reaahuja/DermAI-Skin-Cancer-Detection/README.md

 *  `baselineModel.ipynb` - contains functions for preprocessing and the baseline model
 * `testing.ipynb` - contains functions to import HIBA test dataset and evaluate the best model on the new data

-Preprocessed images were downloaded after running functions in a Google Colab notebook, located [here](https://colab.research.google.com/drive/1XqBiA8LButjDnEbptTXUhJLl129Eed09?usp=sharing)
+Preprocessed images were downloaded to the folder `aps360dataset` after running preprocessing functions in [this](https://colab.research.google.com/drive/1XqBiA8LButjDnEbptTXUhJLl129Eed09?usp=sharing) Colab notebook